JuneC7020/hippo/README.md

 Flags: `--no-mcp` local filesystem tools only · `--write` allow write/delete/commit · `--oneshot` no tools.

 Public repo: [github.com/JuneC7020/hippo](https://github.com/JuneC7020/hippo).
-This folder is its own git repo (not the parent 전문연 tree).
-Use a **venv** — installing into a global interpreter can upgrade langchain to 1.x.
+Use a **venv** installing into a global interpreter can upgrade langchain to 1.x.